 If you get faced with such a severe injury, our jurists aim to get you the maximum recovery possible.
 And this will include both general and extraordinary claims.
-We work with polished skill.
-And we cover all fees and costs up front.
-Most important, we don’t charge you a red cent unless we win as per our contingency fee.
+Also, since we have polished skills, we have the bankroll to win your case.
+Because of this, we cover all your fees and costs up-front.
+Most important, we don’t charge you a red cent unless we win, as per our contingency fee.

 What is an Example of an Ehline Law Truck Accident Case Success?